Metallic Minerals Corp.: Metallic Minerals Closes C$6 Million Brokered Private Placement Financing

 Newmont Corporation, through its wholly-owned subsidiary, Newcrest International Pty Ltd., ("Newmont") has indicated that it intends to exercise its participation rights pursuant to the investor rights agreement with the Company dated May 18, 2023, to maintain its pro rata shareholding in the Company in connection with the Offering.
 No commission or other fees will be made to the Agents in connection with any participation by Newmont.

-To accommodate participation by management and insiders, along with the anticipated participation of Newmont (an insider of the Company), a separate non-brokered private placement is expected to follow which shall constitute a related party transaction pursuant to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101").
+To accommodate participation by management and insiders, along with the anticipated participation of Newmont (an insider of the Company), a separate non-brokered private placement is expected to follow (the "Non-Brokered Offering").
+The participation by insiders under the Non-Brokered Offering and the participation by a director under the Offering constitute related party transactions pursuant to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101").
 The Company is exempt from the requirements to obtain a formal valuation and minority shareholder approval in connection with the participation of the related parties in the private placements in reliance on the exemptions contained in sections 5.5(b) and 5.7(1)(a) of MI 61-101, respectively.
 The Company did not file a material change report at least 21 days before the expected closing date of the Offering as the insider participation had not been confirmed at that time and the Company wished to close the Offering as expeditiously as possible.
-Any securities issued to the foregoing management and insiders under the current Offering or the subsequent private placement will be subject to a hold period expiring four months and one day following the issue date.
+All securities issued to the foregoing management and insiders under the current Offering or the subsequent Non-Brokered Offering will be subject to a hold period expiring four months and one day following their issue date.

 This news release does not constitute an offer to sell or a solicitation of an offer to buy nor shall there be any sale of any of the securities in any jurisdiction in which such offer, solicitation or sale would be unlawful, including any of the securities in the United States of America.
 The securities have not been, and will not be, registered under the United States Securities Act of 1933, as amended or any U.S. state securities laws, and may not be offered or sold in the United States or to, or for the account or benefit of, U.S. persons, absent registration or any applicable exemption from the registration requirements of the U.S. Securities Act and applicable U.S. state securities laws.